adrianrivadulla/FootNet/README.md

 ### Usage

-Ensure that the model is downloaded into ```FootNet/models/``` and that data files are stored in ```FootNet/data/```.
-All files in this directory will be processed.
-Results are saved by default to the same folder with the same file name and the extension _contact_events.mat.

-To run, navigate to the FootNet directory and use:
+FootNet_v1 is deployed in [FootNet_inference.py](https://github.com/adrianrivadulla/FootNet/blob/main/FootNet_inference.py), navigate to the FootNet directory and use:

 ```Shell
     python FootNet_inference.py --samplingfreq 200 --output path/to/outputdirectory
 ```

 FootNet_inference takes the sampling frequency to calculate linear velocities as required input and three optional inputs: the directory where data can be found or a path to a specific file, the model directory and the output directory where files should be saved.
 These are set by default to ./data/, ./models/ and ./data/ respectively so they are not needed for demonstration purposes but something to bear in mind when implementing the method in your own data.

+An example where you can compare the results of FootNet against force plates is also provided in [FootNet_compare_to_FP.py](https://github.com/adrianrivadulla/FootNet/blob/main/FotNet_compare_to_FP.py).

 ## License